Outdoor meditation

 Tips for Avoiding Burnout in Law School

-By Bethany Pierpont, Regional Director of Helix Bar Review Engagement
+By Bethany Pierpont, Esq., National Director of Helix Bar Review Engagement, Helix Bar Review

 Applying for law school is stressful.
 Attending law school is stressful.
 Graduating, taking the bar and finding a full-time job?
 Yep, you guessed it – stressful.
 Add the everyday stresses on top of that, and you’ve got a recipe for burnout.
 The stress of constantly being in a high-pressure environment, of always having to be “on” and always having to perform at the top of your game can quickly wear you down.
 Here are a few tips to help you manage stress, avoid burnout and successfully make it to the other side of law school.